simonedinato/SongNext/README.md

 - Connect with other music enthusiasts
 - Publish and promote songs
 - Gain exposure and connect with industry professionals

-## Description

-SongNext is a platform for music lovers and emerging musicians.
-It is developed using PHP and has a relational database.
-It offers features for discovering new music, personalizing music preferences, and connecting with other music enthusiasts.
-Musicians can use SongNext to showcase and promote their work, gain exposure, and connect with industry professionals.
-The customization options allow users to create their own playlists, follow favorite artists, and receive personalized recommendations based on their listening habits.

-Join the growing community of music lovers and connect with like-minded people who share the same music taste.

 ## DB STRUCTURE